mswezey23/documentation/docs/README.md

 ## WEBSOCKETS API

 Use our JSON-RPC websockets transport to create stateful subscriptions for new blocks.
 Access the [Ethereum Pub/Sub API documentation](https://github.com/ethereum/go-ethereum/wiki/RPC-PUB-SUB) and [Parity Ethereum Pub/Sub API documentation](https://wiki.parity.io/JSONRPC-Parity-Pub-Sub-module.html).
-Read more about our [WebSockets API](/docs/wss/introduction).
+Read more about our [WebSocket API](/docs/wss/introduction).